Psychic driving

-Psychic driving is a psychiatric torture procedure developed in the 1950s and 1960s in which patients are subjected to a continuously repeated audio message, for example, on a looped tape, to alter their behaviour, obstruct their thinking and cause psychological pain and trauma.
+Psychic driving was a psychiatric procedure that patients felt was torturous, (as it relates to torture or suffering, and it describes experiences or processes that are very painful or distressing) developed in the 1950s and 1960s in which patients are subjected to a continuously repeated audio message, for example, on a looped tape, to alter their behaviour, obstruct their thinking and cause psychological pain and trauma.
 In the original cases of psychic driving, patients were often exposed to hundreds of thousands of repetitions of a single statement over the course of their treatment.
 They were also concurrently administered muscular paralytic drugs such as curare to subdue them for the purposes of exposure to the looped messages.
-The procedure was pioneered by Donald Ewen Cameron, and used and funded by the CIA's Project MKUltra program in Canada.
+The procedure was pioneered by Donald Ewen Cameron, at McGill University's new Allan Memorial Institute, and used and funded by the CIA's Project MKUltra program in Canada.

 Psychiatry and MKUltra

 The psychic driving procedure was a chronological precursor to Cameron's depatterning, the latter involving massive doses of electroconvulsive therapy (ECT) combined with similarly large doses of psychedelic drugs (such as LSD).
 The intent was to break down the subject's personality—theoretically psychic driving could then be used with some efficacy in establishing a new personality.
 In Cameron's depatterning, the ECT would often continue to be administered despite the manifestation of convulsive fits, which were consensually considered to be contraindications to normal and safe ECT procedure.
 Such biologically and psychologically devastating procedures, adopted internationally by the psychiatric establishment, were largely abolished by the time the CIA was brought before a Senate Hearing (1977) for its involvement and funding of Cameron's experimental activities—as part of the MKULTRA program.
 The topic of Cameron's psychic driving is dealt with in some detail in the docudrama entitled The Sleep Room (1998) directed by Anne Wheeler.